openshift/runbooks/alerts/advanced-cluster-management-operator/ACMThanosCompactHalted.md

 The pod's persistent volume is full.

-* Identify the StorageClass used by the PVC:
+* Identify the `StorageClass` used by the `PVC`:
     ```console
     $ oc get pvc data-observability-thanos-compact-0 -n open-cluster-management-observability -o jsonpath='{.spec.storageClassName}'
     ```

-* Verify the StorageClass has allowVolumeExpansion: true:
+* Verify the `StorageClass` has `allowVolumeExpansion: true`:
     ```console
     $ oc get sc <YOUR_STORAGE_CLASS> -o yaml | grep allowVolumeExpansion
     ```

-* If expansion is allowed, edit the PVC to request more storage.
+* If expansion is allowed, edit the `PVC` to request more storage.
 This can be done while the pod is crashing.
     ```console
     $ oc edit pvc data-observability-thanos-compact-0 -n open-cluster-management-observability
     ```

-* Change spec.resources.requests.storage from its current value to a larger one (e.g., 98G to 120G).
+* Change `spec.resources.requests.storage` from its current value to a larger one (e.g., 98G to 120G).

 * Kubernetes and ODF will automatically expand the volume.
 The pod will stop crash-looping and will start successfully, clearing the alert.